SWEG-2016EC-Batch/Tech-Tulips/ETS0921_Meklit_Beyene/Salary.md

 **Pension Deduction Calculation:** Use the formula pensionDeduction = grossSalary * pensionRate to calculate the pension deduction.

-**Tax Deduction Calculation:** Use the formula taxDeduction = (grossSalary - pensionDeduction) * taxRate to calculate the tax deduction.
+**Tax Deduction Calculation:** Use the formula taxDeduction = grossSalary * taxRate to calculate the tax deduction.

 **Net Salary Calculation:** Use the formula netSalary = grossSalary - pensionDeduction - taxDeduction to calculate the net salary.